amsabots/momos-interview/readme.md

 3. Run `docker-compose up --build -d`
 4. That should start all the three services bundled in this project.

+### Reachability endpoint

+The application Interface is reachable on endpoint `http://localhost:16800/`

 #### Failure points - Incase of any

 React material UI & Lottie for animations have peer dependency requirements.
 So during project creation, there might be errors arising due to those issues mentioned.